KittyGiraudel/site/_posts/2012-01-01-optimizing-with-bash.md

 </ul>
 <p>But first, a simple warning: don't expect big optimizations.
 To have the best results, you have to decrease the image quality but it's better to do this manually than automatically.
 We are going to script simple operations that remove metadata and other losslessly informations.</p>
 <p>I'm working on Linux environment so this script will be a Bash script.
 Don't worry!
 I will start with an introduction to Bash scripting in a Windows environment.</p>
+<blockquote class="pull-quote--right">Shell scripting is a powerful skill to improve development efficiency by automating common tasks.</blockquote>
+<p>Bash is the GNU shell and the most common shell in Unix/Linux environment.
+A shell is a command-line interpreter allowing to access to all the functionalities of the OS.
+Shell scripting is a powerful skill to improve development efficiency by automating common tasks like building a project and deploying it.</p>
 </section>
 <section id="linux">
 <h2>Use Linux flavour in Windows <a href='#linux'>#</a></h2>